PiggyAwesome/useless/README.md

-Yo mamma so fat she broke your family tree.
+Yo mamma so fat that when she died, she ended world hunger.